 38 (1) A person is not eligible to be appointed or to continue as a director if the person is not a Canadian citizen who is ordinarily resident in Canada or if, directly or indirectly, as owner, shareholder, director, officer, partner or otherwise, the person

-(a) is engaged in the operation of a broadcasting undertaking;
+(a) is engaged in the operation of a broadcasting undertaking described in subsection (3);

-(b) has any pecuniary or proprietary interest in a broadcasting undertaking; or
+(b) has any pecuniary or proprietary interest in such a broadcasting undertaking; or

-(c) is principally engaged in the production or distribution of program material that is primarily intended for use by a broadcasting undertaking.
+(c) is principally engaged in the production or distribution of program material that is primarily intended for use by such a broadcasting undertaking.

 Marginal note:Disposing of interest

 (2) A director in whom any interest prohibited by subsection (1) vests by will or succession for the director’s own benefit shall, within three months thereafter, absolutely dispose of that interest.

+Application

+(3) Subsection (1) applies with respect to a broadcasting undertaking that

+must be carried on under a licence;

+is carried on by a person who is exempt from the requirement to hold a licence, under an order made under subsection 9(4); or

+must be registered with the Commission under regulations made under paragraph 10(1)(i).

 Marginal note:Responsibility of directors